rinatoyo/articles-products-and-express/README.md

 **Analytics Tracker**
   - Scope: All incoming requests.
-    - log to a file all uri that are requested. we need each request on it's own line
+    - log to a file all uri that are requested. we need each request on its own line
       - format: `[method] [uri] [timestamp]`
       - file location: all logs should go into a directory called **logs** and end with the `.log` extension
       - file name: the logs should be separated per day, please figure out a way to create a nice file name which displays date. e.g. `2016.01-17.13-45-06.log`

 **Payload Validation**
-  - Scope: Each Resource having it's own validator.
+  - Scope: Each Resource having its own validator.

 **Check headers on Articles**
   - Scope: Incoming requests to any `/articles` route.